TAI Şimşek: Overview

 The drone is launched from a catapult and recovered by parachute.
 It can take off and can be controlled from navy vessels.

 In July 2020 TAI launched Şimşek from TAI Anka integrated arm and made history by launching the target drone from UAV for the first time.

 Specifications

+Şimşek-K

+Şimşek-K presents the next generation of Turkish aerial target drones.
+Introduces for the first time at the IDEF 2025 it has two goals, act as a fast-moving enemy aircraft for training and be used as a kamikaze (suicide) drone.
+On 22 August 2025, the Şimşek-K successfully completed its first rocket-assisted (RATO) ground launch and hit a ground target with a warhead.